Neuhausen railway station: Border

 Until December 2010 the next station in the direction towards Bülach, was Altenburg-Rheinau, located in Altenburg, part of Jestetten, in Germany, close to the border with Switzerland.
 However, despite protests from the German authorities, the station was closed by the Swiss due to low passenger numbers.

 Until the opening of Neuhausen Rheinfall railway station in December 2015, Neuhausen station was a border station for customs purposes.
 Customs checks could be performed aboard trains and in Neuhausen station by Swiss officials.
 Systematic passport controls were abolished when Switzerland joined the Schengen Area in 2008.

 Collision

 A train collision occurred on Thursday 10 January 2013, at 8:47 CET on the Winterthur-Schaffhausen line, about 250 meters away from the station.
-Two trains, the S33 and the former S11 peak-hour service, collided head-on and derailed.
+Two trains, the S33 (THURBO) and the former S11 peak-hour service, collided head-on and derailed.
 There were twenty-six injuries.
 Nine had to be taken to hospital, but there were no serious injuries.
 Among the people hospitalised were the two drivers.